 Credit: Aaron Rice

 The most notable portability attribute of the Char-Broil Grill2Go is that one can fit three propane canisters inside its closed lid during transport.
-None of the other top-rated grills have space beneath their lids for even one canister.
-This is nice when space is tight, and it's just convenient.
-And who would be using a portable grill if space weren't limited?
+Few of the other top-rated grills have space beneath their lids for even one canister, so when space is tight, this can be convenient.

 The Char-Broil Grill2Go is unique in that, for transport, you can carry fuel cans inside the lid.
 We like this.
 Surprisingly few others allow this.